 The OneSteel Group is subject to significant environmental regulation in respect of its mining and manufacturing activities.
 Environmental performance obligations are monitored by management and the Board of directors and periodically subjected to internal, independent external and government agency audits and site inspections.
-The environment report is set out on pages 30 and 31 of the Annual Review.
+The environment report is set out on pages xx and xx of the Annual Review.